WeblateOrg/weblate/docs/admin/install.rst

 HTTP proxy
 ++++++++++

-Weblate does execute VCS commands and those accept proxy configuration from environment.
+Weblate executes VCS commands that accept proxy configuration from their environment.
 The recommended approach is to define proxy settings in :file:`settings.py`:

 .. code-block:: python